kavisurya/http-status-finder/README.md

 ```

-# If your URL list greter than 300, Use below commands !!
+# If your URL list greater than 300, Use below commands !!
 ### Usage

 ```